-This small batch of pumpkin cinnamon rolls are soft, fluffy, and filled with lots of pumpkin flavor, and smothered with a buttery, cinnamon sugar filling.
-Served warm and topped with a delicious maple frosting, and you'll be in heaven!
+This small batch of Pumpkin Cinnamon Rolls is soft, fluffy, filled with lots of pumpkin flavor, and smothered with a buttery, cinnamon sugar filling.
+Served warm and topped with a delicious maple frosting, you'll be in heaven!

 Small Batch Pumpkin Cinnamon Rolls

 I have another small batch breakfast treat for you—small batch cinnamon rolls!

 They can easily be made using this Nordic Ware ⅛ sheet pan, or you can use a 6-inch round or 6-inch square baking pan.

 Made with instant yeast, these pumpkin cinnamon rolls are very soft and fluffy with the perfect amount of pumpkin flavor with a cinnamon sugar filling that will melt into a layer of gooeyness that is so very good!

 Top them off with this small-batch maple frosting or you can use my small batch of cream cheese frosting!
 Either way, you'll be in heaven!

 Whole Milk.
 When heating up the milk, it's really best to use a digital thermometer.
 Before adding it to the dough, it should be around 100-115ºF.